DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 ## Change the SIT

-Context: Only one SIT user per school can use the service at a time, and this person can be changed and replaced by someone ese at the school if needed (e.g. if they leave the school, change role).
+Context: Only one SIT user per school can use the service at a time, and this person can be changed and replaced by someone else at the school if needed (e.g. if they leave the school, change role).

 User can change the nominated SIT and replace themselves with a